May 31, 2023

 The domain migration process is also streamlined by the DNS Export Tool – it allows users to download the DNS records in standard formats like BIND or YAML.

 Powerful Free Features

-Unlike many other domain registrars, Google Domains offers free WHOIS privacy protection with every domain registration.
+Unlike many other domain registrars, Google Domains offers free domain privacy protection with every domain registration.
 This feature helps keep your contact information private, thus preventing spam and unauthorized domain transfers.

 Google Domains allows up to 100 subdomains, which benefits large-scale projects.
 The domain and subdomain forwarding features let you redirect visitors to another existing domain or website.